 Recycling not only preserves natural resources, but also helps to extend the lives of area landfills for future generations.
 To learn more about local recycling opportunities, check out one of the links listed below.

 - 2014 Tire Recycling Event- Here is your chance to get rid of your off-rim tires.
 The Solid Waste Management District will be hosting an event on Saturday, April 26, 2014 for Clinton County residents to recycle their scrap tires.
 Click here for a printable flyer containing complete rules and additional information about this event.
+(Update: If you missed this year’s event, please check back to this website after the first of the year for information on our 2015 Tire Recycling Event.)

 - Residential Drop-off Recycling - Various drop-off locations have been set up throughout the county for residents to recycle such items as newspapers, #1 & #2 plastic bottles, glass bottles, aluminum & steel cans, and other recyclable materials.
 Map of Recycling Drop off sites